-We found that people looking for “SEO services” were oftentimes the same people looking for SEO services from places like Fiverr or Upwork.
+Our team learned that people looking for “SEO services” were frequently the same people looking for SEO help from places like Fiverr or Upwork.
 “Services” had a connotation of a lower purchasing price.
-So we decided to pivot to “agency“.

 - How can I specifically rank?

-- How did you exactly do it?
+- How did you correctly do it?

-What happens is Google starts to say, “Wow.
-When we’re doing our research and looking through our dataset Directive Consulting is oftentimes mentioned in all these places as a top SEO agency and they also have a page with a dedicated title tag H1 that talks about them as an SEO agency.
-Let’s see if our audience, our searchers like that.”
+“When we research and look through our dataset, Directive is mentioned in numerous places as a top SEO agency.
+They also have a page with a dedicated title tag H1 that talks about them as an SEO agency.
+Let’s see if our audience, our searchers, like that.”

 - What sites are ranking in the top 10?

-Google does not rank websites, Google ranks pages. [ctt template=”3″ link=”Os88E” via=”yes” ]Google does not rank websites, Google ranks pages. [/ctt]
+Google does not rank websites; Google ranks pages. [ctt template=”3″ link=”Os88E” via=”yes” ]Google does not rank websites, Google ranks pages. [/ctt]

-Google does not rank the Directive Consulting website, they rank the Directive Consulting page that we’re trying to rank for the keyword we’re targeting.
-It’s critical that you are building links to the pages you’re trying to rank, not just letting them flow naturally to the root domain.
+Google does not rank the Directive website; it ranks the Directive page that we’re trying to rank for the keyword we’re targeting.
+It’s critical to build links to pages you’re trying to rank, not just letting them flow naturally to the root domain.